jackyzha0/jackyzha0.github.io/content/thoughts/language.md

 	- Lexical principles/lexical constraints: guides that limit possible interpretations of new words
 		- Whole-object assumption: words refer to whole objects
 		- Assumption of mutual exclusivity: different words refer to different kinds of things.
 No category overlap
+	- Lexical gaps: Sometimes things are not a one-to-one match – your language may not have a lexical item for something
 - Syntactic bootstrapping hypothesis: knowledge of language structure is generally useful for learning new verbs
+	- If we know what the syntactic structure of the language is, it is easier to figure out the meaning of a new word
+- Age at which children learn early words (first 50-100) can vary a lot due to
+	- Environmental Factors
+		- Language experience and input
+		- Socioeconomic status (SES)
+		- Birth order
+	- Individual Factors
+		- Processing speed
+		- Phonological memory
+		- Personality and temperament
+### Learning Syntax
+- Motherese/infant-directed speech (IDS)/child-directed speech (CDS), when talking to babies, adults use a higher-pitched voice, a wider range of pitches, longer pauses, and shorter phrases.
+Vowels are not only longer in duration, but also are more prototypical examples of the particular vowel being produced
+	- Generally more straightforward - focused on here and now, directs joint attention, and connects to real world referents
+	- Lots of repetition for new lexical items
+	- Helps with language acquisition
+- Negative evidence: correcting overgeneralizations
+	- There is no negative evidence in the speech stream without explicit feedback
+- Cross-situational learning: computing correlations between hearing a word and experiencing its referent (see Smith & Yu 2008 for related study on whether cross-situational learning is a possible explanation for how children learn words)
+- Prescriptive grammar: dictates how people should speak, gives rules and grammar based around a “standard” or “correct” way of speaking, ignoring variation between dialects or between different demographics of people
+- Descriptive grammar: we want to describe how people actually speak, not how we think they should speak
+- Measurables
+	- Longest utterance
+	- Average utterance (mean length of utterance or MLU)
+	- Kinds of sentences the child can produce
+- Stages of development
+	- Stage I (MLU 1.01 to 1.99): earliest word combinations
+	- Stage II (MLU 2.00 to 2.49): grammatical morphemes start showing up
+	- Stage III (MLU 2.50 to 2.99): varied simple sentences
+	- Stage IV (MLU 3.00 and up): varied complex sentences
+	- Stage V: new complex sentences
+- Open-class words: nouns, verbs, adjectives (can be added to)
+- Closed-class words: auxiliaries, prepositions, complementizers, determiners (usually fixed in language)
+- Sentence types
+	- Declarative (statement): “that’s a doggie”
+	- Imperative (command): “look at the doggie”
+	- Interrogative (question): yes/no questions
+	- Negative sentences: contain negation
+	- Complex sentences: contain more than one main verb
+- Hirsch-Pasek and Golinkoff (1996): word order comprehension study.
+Do children know about subjects vs. objects and word order?
+- Two theories of syntax
+	- Innate/generative: children do not "learn" anything specific for a given language, they already have a universal grammar (UG), they learn language-specific parameters to the UG
+	- Experience-based/constructivist: grammatical knowledge comes completely from experience
+### Learning Morphology
+- Morpheme: the smallest unit of meaning in a language
+	- Free morphemes can occur alone
+	- Bound morphemes cannot
+- Order of acquisition of phonemes (Brown 1973)
+	- Morphemes come in in a consistent order (within a language)
+	- The order is predicted based on a variety of factors, including the salience and consistency of form-meaning mapping
+	- Same factors can predict differences between languages (in languages with more salient affixes and consistent form-meaning mappings children learn the morphology earlier)
+- The U-shaped curve
+	1. Rote memorization (child stores the forms they hear) – higher accuracy
+	2. Rule acquired and over-applied – lower accuracy
+	3. Rule acquired but children also know there are exceptions – higher accuracy
+### Learning Pragmatics
+- Linguistic competence: ability to use language in grammatical ways, including in production and comprehension
+- Communicative competence: ability to use languages in manners that are appropriate for a given conversation, communicative goal, or social setting.
+- Intentionality is actually a bigger question with respect to language acquisition: is the child intending to communicate?
+	- Early vegetative noises are not communicative acts, but they can be for adults (e.g., an intentional yawn to express boredom).
+- Three phases
+	- Perlocutionary Phase (0;0-0;10): what I do/say has an effect on other people
+	- Illocutionary Phase (0;10-1;0): I can use what I do/say to communicate with other people
+	- Locutionary Phase (1;0+): I can use language (words used referentially and within well-formed sentences) in my communication
+- Conversational ability
+	- Connected discourse: communication involving multiple sentences or utterances in a longer time period
+	- Grice (1957, 1985): two rules to be a good conversationalist
+		- Take turns
+			- Very young children (preschoolers and young school age) have longer pauses between turns and less overlapping speech than adults have.
+They are not as good (as adults) at using words like and, and then, or um to indicate they are not finished talking.
+		- Be cooperative, optimize for
+			- Quantity: Make your contribution as informative as is required; provide neither too much nor too little information
+			- Quality: Try to make your contribution one that is true; do not say what you believe to be false or that for which you lack adequate evidence
+			- Relation: Be relevant
+			- Manner: Be perspicuous (i.e., be clear—brief, orderly, unambiguous)
+- Theories about early conversation
+	- Piaget: child does not have the skill and will for conversation yet
+	- Vygotsky: speech serves a different function for children at early stages
+### Learning Sociolinguistics
+- Sociolinguistic development: how children learn to use their languages in socially appropriate ways that reflect their status in the community and the social context
+- Constrained variation: distribution of a variant is not random or free, there are systematic correlations with independent factors.
+- Free variation: accounts for cases where some variants seem to alternate with each other without any reliable constraints in a particular context or when used by a certain speaker
+- Interspeaker: variation occurs between different speakers within or across speech communities
+- Intraspeaker: variation occurs between within a single speaker, but might depend on interlocutors and context (= inherent variability)
+- Group differentiation: social/regional varieties index (mark) group boundaries
+- Language: not mutually intelligible communication systems
+- Dialect: mutually intelligible, but have differences in sentence structure (syntax), how words are made (morphology), or word choice (lexicon)
+- Accent: mutually intelligible, only have differences in phonology (sounds)
+- Variation factors
+	- Speaker-driven factors
+	- Audience-driven factors
+	- Task-related factors
+	- Linguistic factors
+- Ochs (1985)
+	- How are phonological registers, word order, and ergativity acquired by children learning Samoan (and how does their speech compare to adult patterns)?
+		- Children use features of both registers even at one word stage, but do not show recognition of appropriate contexts until multi-word stage (2- 2.5 years), children start producing tautala lelei first and then tautala leaga
+	- Ergativity acquired relatively late, appears to match a sociolinguistic norm in the community
+- Types of time
+	- Real Time: chronological time based on year
+	- Apparent Time: an estimate of time based on speaker age or date of birth
+	- When we look at a speaker age as a proxy for time, we must make assumptions what things are stable in language and at what ages.